Ks. CHRISTOPHER ROBSON

 Rochester, Vienna, Salzburg, Munich, Berlin, Zurich, Geneva, London,

-Barcelona, Madrid, Ravenna, Paris, Lyon, and Athens, etc.
+Barcelona, Madrid, Ravenna, Paris, Lyon, Athens, etc.

 World Premieres have included the creation of the

-Angel in John Tavener’s APOCALYPSE, St Paul in
+Angel in John Tavener’s "APOCALYPSE", St Paul in

-Tavener's TOTAL ECLIPSE, Claire in John Lunn’s THE MAIDS (an
+Tavener's "TOTAL ECLIPSE", Claire in John Lunn’s "THE MAIDS" (an

 adaptation of Genet’s play of the same name written specially for